Best of

 Mandarin Oriental Hyde Park

-This Victorian-inspired tearoom at Mandarin Oriental Hyde Park is the picture of elegance, with fine teas and live violinists creating a serene atmosphere.
-The menu is a transatlantic treat, featuring prawn cocktail and lobster rolls alongside classic scones.
-The pastry selection is tip-top, with a spiced apple profiterole and a New York cheesecake that’ll make you forget any diet plans.
-If you’re after a bit of old-school glamour with a modern twist, you’ve found your spot.
+This stunning tearoom at the Mandarin Oriental Hyde Park is the picture of elegance, with fine teas and the soothing sound of live music creating a serene atmosphere.
+The menu is a take on tradition, featuring a mix of classic British sandwiches and imaginative savouries that change with the season.
+The pastry selection is a highlight, with a series of beautiful and creative confections.
+You'll also find classic scones served with clotted cream and a selection of homemade jams.
+If you’re after a bit of old-school glamour with a modern twist in a stylish setting, you’ve found your spot at The Rosebery.

 The Ritz London